Some of the Biggest Victories Against the Oil & Gas Industry

 Oilfields are typically located in remote areas, so vehicle crashes are an existential problem for oil and gas workers.

-When an oil boom occurs, such as the one currently happening in the Permian Basin, small country roads become dangerous.
+When an oil boom occurs, such as the one in the Permian Basin, small country roads become dangerous.
 Roads designed for light use are suddenly covered with hundreds of large trucks and thousands of vehicles transporting workers to the oilfields.

 Along with increased traffic, oilfield workers face heightened risk from driver fatigue.
 Long shifts and commutes deprive workers of adequate sleep, impairing reaction time and alertness.
 Falling asleep at the wheel is a common problem and, each year, tragic accidents claim multiple lives because an exhausted driver falls asleep at the wheel.